-- (a) Street address signage.In lieu of the standards set forth in §200-258D4c, the following shall apply: - [1] Street address signage shall be provided on each building. - [2] Street address numbers shall have a maximum height of 24 inches. - (b) Monument signage.In lieu of the standards set forth in § 200-258D4d, the following shall apply: - Two monument signs shall be permitted for the RP-12 District.
+(a) Street address signage.

+In lieu of the standards set forth in §200-258D4c, the following shall apply:

+- [1] Street address signage shall be provided on the building or, if more than one building, each building. - [2] Street address numbers shall have a maximum height of 24 inches. - (b) Monument signage.

+In lieu of the standards set forth in § 200-258D4d, the following shall apply: - [1] Two monument signs shall be permitted for the RP-12 District.
 One of the two signs shall be an identification sign along Cranbury Road at the entrance to the Ellsworth Center. - [2] The maximum monument sign area for each sign shall be 40 square feet. - [3] The maximum monument sign height for each sign shall be six feet above existing grade.